LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 Expected response from Elasticsearch:

-Elasticsearch returns a 400-error along with cause of the error in the response body.
+Elasticsearch returns a 400-error along with the cause of the error in the response body.
 This HTTP status starts with a 4, meaning that there was a client error with the request sent.

 ![image](https://user-images.githubusercontent.com/60980933/125509955-a2308af6-bf01-4cd5-b7e0-64f6327a0186.png)